sandipanpaul21/Tree-Based-Models-in-Python/README.md

 - Features are sampled (without replacement) when choosing split points.
 - Result: further ensemble diversity.
 - Effect: adding further variance to the ensemble oftrees.

+PART 5 - MODEL TUNING

+- The hyperparameters of a machine learning model are parameters that are not learned from data.
+- They should be set prior to fitting the model to the training set.